krzemienski/awesome-from-stars/README.md

 * [modal-labs/quillman](https://github.com/modal-labs/quillman): A chat app that transcribes audio in real-time, streams back a response from a language model, and synthesizes this response as natural-sounding speech.
 * [facetdigital/QuiltView](https://github.com/facetdigital/QuiltView): A UICollectionViewLayout subclass, used as the layout object of a UICollectionView for iOS and tvOS, developed in Swift, based on RFQuiltLayout.
 * [HappenApps/Quiver](https://github.com/HappenApps/Quiver): Quiver documentation and issue tracker
-* [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr): Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+* [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr): Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq  that you can share with users !
 Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation.
 * [qwinff/qwinff](https://github.com/qwinff/qwinff): A Qt4/5 GUI Frontend for FFmpeg
 * [mac-cain13/R.swift](https://github.com/mac-cain13/R.swift): Strong typed, autocompleted resources like images, fonts and segues in Swift projects
 * [cta-wave/R4WG20-QoE-Metrics](https://github.com/cta-wave/R4WG20-QoE-Metrics): Issue tracking repository for the R4-Wg20 QoE Initiative